-At least one person conducting any interview for any post at the school will have undertaken safer recruitment training, the substance of which should, at a minimum, cover the content of Part three of Keeping Children Safe in Education and will be in line with local safeguarding procedures.
-Safer recruitment training is to be undertaken through either; The Key, The NSPCC or https://www.countysafeguarding.co.uk/
+At least one person conducting any interview for any post at the school will have undertaken safer recruitment training.
+This will cover, as a minimum, the contents of Keeping Children Safe in Education, and will be in line with local safeguarding procedures.

-See appendix 2 of this policy for more information about our safer recruitment procedures.
+See Appendix 2 of this policy for more information about our safer recruitment procedures.

-15.5.
-Staff who have contact with pupils and families
+16.5 Staff who have contact with pupils and families in relation to safeguarding and child protection

-All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.
+All staff who have contact with children and families in relation to safeguarding and child protection matters will receive appropriate support, coaching and training, to promote the interests of children and allow for confidential discussions of sensitive issues.